 The fight against cyber crime in social media

 Social media is a happy playground for many of us.
 We get to connect with our friends and family, share what’s happening in our lives and laugh at each other’s photos: “You did what to your hair?”

 But there’s a dark side.

 Social media provides people who would do us harm an ideal opportunity to gather information about us.
 Sure, you might just post a selfie today and mention a tiny bit of information next week.
 Over time, however, someone can gather enough information to form a scarily detailed profile of your life.
 With this information, they can certainly wreak all kinds of havoc.
 They can manipulate your actions through feeding you false info, steal your identity, commit fraud, embarrass you or damage your reputation.
 However, it’s something Dr Islam and his research team are fighting.

 “Our research looks at generic and more sophisticated threats in cyberspace.
 Then we identify their potential impact on the user’s privacy and security.
 Plus, our research has developed a framework to protect users, as well as organisations.”

 Phew.
 We’re so glad Dr Islam and his team are working to protect us.
 But they need help.

 Are you up for the fight against cyber crime?

 We need more people to join the ranks of Charles Sturt IT researchers.
-When you do, you’ll join the largest IT student community in Australia.
+When you do, you’ll join one of the largest IT student communities in Australia.
 Wherever you are in IT, from undergrad to PhD level, Charles Sturt University has the course for you.
 Explore our range of information technology, computing and mathematics courses.
 Alternatively, get in touch with our friendly team today.